-In this article, I will teach you how you sabotage your happiness, what are the causes behind these behaviors and how to reach your full potential by taking control of your thoughts, feelings and emotions.
+In this article, I will teach you how you sabotage your happiness, what are the causes behind these behaviours and how to reach your full potential by taking control of your thoughts, feelings and emotions.

 Being able to identify what stops you for living the life you always wanted is an important step in the process of healing and self-awareness.